vincent74185/PriceSearcher/README.md

 # PriceSearcher
 Yeah...
-This thing is made for myself so it is pretty hard to use
+This thing is made for myself so it is pretty hard to use...
+This project is madde for educational purposes.